-A top Senate Democrat took aim at the private student-loan industry, calling for new rules that would allow educational debts to be wiped away during bankruptcy.
+A top Senate Democrat took aim at the private student-loan industry, calling for new rules that would allow wiping away of educational debts during bankruptcy.
 Majority Whip Richard J. Durbin (D-Ill.) convened a Senate judiciary subcommittee hearing Tuesday to address what one consumer group has called the nation’s next potential “debt bomb.”
-Research by the Federal Reserve Bank of New York found that Americans owe about $870 billion in student loans — surpassing the amount of outstanding credit-card debt or auto loans.
+Research by the Federal Reserve Bank of New York found that Americans owe about $870 billion in student loans; surpassing the amount of outstanding credit-card debt or auto loans.
 More than a quarter of borrowers had past-due balances.

 Of particular concern to lawmakers is the high rate of default on loans by students at private institutions, many of them for-profit colleges.
-Default can haunt borrowers for decades, because consumers cannot discharge student debts if they file for bankruptcy.
+A default can haunt borrowers for decades because consumers cannot discharge student debts if they file for bankruptcy.
 Other loans, including mortgages and credit-card balances, can be cleared away.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.